 systemctl start httpd

 - Configure Apache to run on system startup.

 - Check whether Apache is running.

-active (running)command output indicates that Apache is running.
+active (running)is returned, Apache is running.

 - Open a web page in the current browser.
 Enter the public IP address of the instance